A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory

 In case of mixed strategies, the Mixed Strategy Nash Eqilibrium (MSNE) is defined analogously: each player’s mixed strategy must be a best response to the mixed strategies of others.
 Formally:

 where $\Delta(A_i)$ denotes the set of mixed strategies over $A_i$.\\

 In the case of rock-paper-scissors, no pure strategy profile constitutes a Nash equilibrium.
-However, a unique mixed strategy Nash equilibrium exists where each player chooses Rock, Paper, and Scissors with equal probability~\citep{batzilis19rockpaperscissors}.
+However, a unique mixed-strategy Nash equilibrium exists in which each player chooses Rock, Paper, or Scissors with equal probability~\citep{batzilis19rockpaperscissors}.